Bartekl-13/BladeFi/README.md

 No liquidation mechanism is implemented! </br>

 Profit and losses are not realised, only accounted for when LPs are withdrawing liquidity.

+---

+To implement:

+- allow for traders to open a decimal position (for ex.
+0.5wbtc)
+- reduce potential precision loss